-We offer our students the best of two worlds: the conservatory or art school, and the university.
-They benefit from professional arts training in leading visual-arts and performing-arts departments and from the unparalleled academic education offered by a leading national research university.
+We offer our students the best of two worlds, combining professional arts training with the unparalleled academic opportunities offered by a leading national research university.

-The School of Fine Arts encompasses four academic departments: Art and Art History, Digital Media and Design, Dramatic Arts, and Music.
-All of these departments offer degrees at the graduate and undergraduate levels, graduate certificates, and enrichment programs.
-We emphasize creative and academic achievement, professional readiness, and diverse and international perspectives on the arts.
+All four of our academic departments – Art and Art History, Digital Media and Design, Dramatic Arts, and Music – offer degrees at the graduate and undergraduate levels, graduate certificates, and enrichment programs.
+We emphasize creative and academic achievement, innovative interdisciplinarity, career readiness, and diverse and global perspectives on the arts.

 Moreover, every UConn student is a School of Fine Arts student.
 During their time at UConn, all students can experience the arts – whether taking a General Education course, completing a Minor, playing in an ensemble, or attending performances and exhibitions.

 The School of Fine Arts acknowledges that the land on which we gather is the territory of the Mohegan, Mashantucket Pequot, Eastern Pequot, Schaghticoke, Golden Hill Paugussett, Nipmuc, and Lenape Peoples, who have stewarded this land throughout the generations.
 We thank them for their strength and resilience in protecting this land, and aspire to uphold our responsibilities according to their example.